-The columns entitled "Shares Beneficially Owned" and "Percentage of Common Shares Beneficially Owned Prior to Offering" are based on common shares outstanding as of , 2018.
-The column entitled "Percentage of Common Shares Beneficially Owned After Offering" is based on common shares to be outstanding after this offering, after giving effect to the sale of common shares in this offering.
+The columns entitled "Shares Beneficially Owned" and "Percentage of Common Shares Beneficially Owned Prior to Offering" are based on 7,856,876 common shares outstanding as of November 23, 2018.
+The column entitled "Percentage of Common Shares Beneficially Owned After Offering" is based on 11,856,876 common shares to be outstanding after this offering, after giving effect to the sale of 4,000,000 common shares in this offering.
 The table below does not reflect any common shares that those listed in the table may purchase in this offering.

-Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including the right to acquire beneficial ownership of that security within 60 days, including through outstanding options and warrants that are exercisable within 60 days of , 2018.
-Options and warrants to purchase common shares that are exercisable within 60 days of , 2018 are deemed to be beneficially owned by the persons possessing those rights and are treated as outstanding for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
+Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including the right to acquire beneficial ownership of that security within 60 days, including through outstanding options and warrants that are exercisable within 60 days of November 23, 2018.
+Options and warrants to purchase common shares that are exercisable within 60 days of November 23, 2018.
+Options and warrants to purchase common shares that are exercisable within 60 days of November 23, 2018 are deemed to be beneficially owned by the persons possessing those rights and are treated as outstanding for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
 Except as indicated in the footnotes below, each of the beneficial owners named in the table below has, and upon completion of this offering will have, to our knowledge, sole voting and investment power with respect to all common shares listed as beneficially owned by him or her, except for shares owned jointly with that person's spouse.
 Unless otherwise indicated, the address for each of the shareholders in the table below is DiaMedica Therapeutics Inc., 2 Carlson Parkway, Suite 260, Minneapolis, MN 55447.